 What is The Sentricon® System?

-The Sentricon System is scientifically designed to eliminate and prevent subterranean termite colonies.
-Plunkett’s uses Sentricon in order to eliminate current infestations or prevent them before they even happen.
 We want to help you keep your property protected now and in the future!
-Sentricon does not require digging and trenching, structural drilling, injected chemicals, or extensive scheduling hassles.
+Sentricon® does not require digging and trenching, structural drilling, injected chemicals, or extensive scheduling hassles.
 Whether you’re looking to prevent future infestations or rid your home of a current one, there are Sentricon program levels that will fit your specific situation.

-- Preventive - No visual evidence of subterranean termites.
+- Preventive (Pre-treatment): No visual evidence of subterranean termites.

 Frequently Asked Questions